asgeo1/octopress/source/index.markdown

 I'm a freelance web &amp; software developer, servicing the Melbourne area.

-I've worked as a Melbourne-based contract programmer for over 10 years, completing projects in a multitude of industries (energy, transport, digital design to name a few).
+I've worked as a Melbourne-based contract programmer for 15 years, completing projects in a multitude of industries (energy, transport, digital design and retail to name a few).

 I've experienced all aspects of the software development lifecycle, from **gathering requirements**, **analysis and design** - through to **building**,